bjcosta/landscaping/pond/ponds.md

 Key points here that I have been considering:
 * Ideally visible from common living areas (especially waterfall and plants)
 * Approachable for feeding fish
-* Avoid debri from nearby trees
+* Avoid debris from nearby trees
 	Was planning shade provded by nearby trees (deciduous, everyone advises against it) Now considering a shade sail and more careful planting near pond
 * Many trees/plants are poisoness for fish
-* If not highly elevated in landscape, consider water runoff in large rain downpours to prevent runoff entering pond ?
+* If not highly elevated in landscape, consider water runoff in large rain downpours to prevent runoff entering pond, also hydrostatic-pressure
+?
 Sun vs shade
 	Ecosystem ponds all tend to want full sun for plant growth Koi ponds and Aquaponics all tend to want to limit sun exposure for the pond itself to limit algae growth and prevent fish getting sunburn :-)